medusa-project/metaslurp/README.md

 [metaslurp-cantaloupe](https://github.com/medusa-project/metaslurp-cantaloupe)
 repository.
 It is recommended to clone that and run it locally using Docker.

+Note that Cantaloupe plays a relatively minor role in the application (only rendering thumbnails) and it is perfectly possible to do 99% of development on Metaslurp without it running.

 # Upgrading

 ## Migrating the database schema